Skip to main content

 Create and edit a service

 This page is about the main form for creating and editing a service.
-It is where you configure:
+This is where you configure:

 • category and locations;

-The detailed logic for prices, pricing options, class options, and benefit card providers is covered separately in Pricing and additional options.
+Detailed management of pricing options, group options, corporate cards, and "Check-in pricing" is covered separately in Pricing and additional options.

 Before you start

-• If the service will be offered in more than one location, make sure those locations already exist.
+• If the service should be available in more than one location, make sure those locations already exist.

-• If the service will be performed by specific employees, make sure they are already added.
+• If the service should be performed by specific employees, make sure they are already added.

-• Decide in advance which type of service you are creating: single, group, or package.
+• Decide in advance which service type you will create: single, group, package, or "Check-in service".

-The main service form is easiest to work with if you follow it in this order:
+The main service form is easiest to work with in this order:

 2. category and locations;

-4. prices or services in package, depending on the type;
+4. pricing options or "Services in package", depending on the type;

 The name is required.
-The description is optional, but it is useful when the service will appear online and you want the client to understand more clearly what it includes.
+The description is optional, but useful when the service is shown online or when you want the team to distinguish services more easily.

 AI help for the description

-AI help is available only for the "Service description" field.
-It is useful when you want a quick starting draft that you will refine afterwards.
+AI help is available only for "Service description".
+It is useful when you want a fast starting draft that you will edit afterward.

-Then click "Generate".
-If the result is suitable, use "Use text" and the content is inserted back into the service description field.
+Then you choose "Generate".
+If the result fits, click "Use text" and the text returns to the service description.

 Important: